asuttles/AndyEdit/README.md

 ## Prerequisites

-The Andy Edit editor requires the ncurses library be installed for terminal rendering.
+The AndyEdit editor requires the ncurses library be installed for terminal rendering.

-The Andy Edit editor is being developed using the LLVM CLANG 6.0.0 compiler and ncurses 5.7 on OpenBSD 6.4.
+AndyEdit is being developed using the LLVM CLANG 6.0.0 compiler and ncurses 5.7 on OpenBSD 6.4.

+AndyEdit uses the POSIX getline utility.
+This may not be found on all systems.

 ## Versioning